Skip to main content

 Server-Owned Observables

-The server has read/write access, clients have read-only:
+The server has read/write access, clients and web have read-only:

 import { serverOwned } from "@core/observable";